sylfort/sylfort/README.md

 <h1 align="center">Hi 👋, I'm Sylvio</h1>
 <h3 align="center">I’m a full stack developer with experience in TypeScript, Next.js, React, Node.js, Docker and AWS</h3>

-- 🔭 I’m currently working on **a fullstack web app that connect users interested in coffee chats**
+- 🔭 I’m working on **a fullstack web app that connect users interested in coffee chats**

 - 🌱 I’m currently learning **Java and TDD with JUnit**